christianTragesser/aws-access-key-manager/README.md

  * [Gitlab Personal Token (API)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#doc-nav)
  * List of desired auto-update IAM user accounts

  To enable the auto-update feature of this module supply `ci-api-url`, `ci-api-token`, and `update-users` as string variables.
-The `update-users` variable must be a comma delinated string.
+The `update-users` variable must be a comma delineated string.
 ```
 # main.tf